 Elevated expressway: Mohakhali ramp opens after a month

-The authorities of the Dhaka Elevated Expressway has opened the entrance ramp at Mohakhali today, over a month after the toll booth was torched during mass protests.
+The authorities of the Dhaka Elevated Expressway opened the entrance ramp at Mohakhali yesterday, over a month after the toll booth was torched during mass protests.

-"We have made all necessary arrangement to open one of the five tollbooths at the ramp at 12:00pm today and will collect toll manually," Captain (retd) Hasib Hasan Khan, manager (operations and maintenance) of First Dhaka Elevated Expressway Company Ltd (FDEE), which operates the expressway, told The Daily Star.
+"We have made all necessary arrangement to open one of the five tollbooths at the ramp at 12:00pm today [yesterday].
+We will collect toll manually," Captain (retd) Hasib Hasan Khan, manager (operations and maintenance) of First Dhaka Elevated Expressway Company Ltd (FDEE), which operates the expressway, told The Daily Star.

-He said that usually a very low number of vehicles use the ramp.
-So, one toll both will be okay for the operations, he said.
+He said a very low number of vehicles usually use the ramp.
+So, one toll both will be enough for the operations.

 Unidentified arsonists torched the Banani toll booth on July 18 and the Mohakhali toll booth the following day amid the countrywide unrest, causing the suspension of services.